Published on 22-Sep-2011

 “After we moved to IBM Netezza, the word spread that we were doing things right and that leveraging us as an internal service was really smart,” says Bruni.
 “We’ve gained new mission-critical areas, such as the social-impact area which supports our Drive to End Hunger and Create the Good campaigns, based on the fact that we have such a robust infrastructure and that we changed our approach to business.
 We can develop in a more agile way from a development standpoint.
 From a program management standpoint, it shrinks our release cycles from months, which is typical with traditional data warehouse infrastructures, to just weeks.”

-Visit thinking.netezza.com to see how our data warehouse appliance eliminates complexity at every step and allows you to drive true business value for your organization.
+performance.
+Visit ibm.com/puredata to see how our family of expert integrated systems eliminates complexity at every step and helps you drive true business value for your organization.

 Products and services used

 IBM products and services that were used in this case study.